zi-ang-liu/jb-machine_learning/machine_learning/contents/rl/mdp.md

 ### Return

-The objective of the agent is to maximize the expected value of the cumulative sum of a received scalar signal (reward).
+The agent's objective is to maximize the expected value of the cumulative sum of a received scalar signal (reward).

-To formalize the objective, we define the _return_ $G_t$ as certain function of the rewards received after time $t$.
+To formalize the objective, we define the _return_ $G_t$ as a function of the rewards received after time $t$.
 The simplest form of return is the sum of rewards:

 $$
 G_t = R_{t+1} + R_{t+2} + R_{t+3} + \ldots + R_T